 - First, never follow links or open attachments in suspicious or unsolicited messages.
 If you believe you need to change or update personal information, or make a payment, contact us by emailing or going to our website directly.

 - Secondly, there are a few hallmarks to the spammy email.
 Much of it is in the word choice.
 Typical spam email words include an offer, a threat, an ask for money, or transferring money to a bank account.
-A phishing email may contain a link to reset a password, log into an account, or the craftiest phishing scam link is prompting the reader to supposedly unsubscribe.
+A phishing email may contain a link to reset a password, log in to an account, or the craftiest phishing scam link is prompting the reader to supposedly unsubscribe.
 An easy opt-out of the phishing scam?
 Not likely.
 If an email is a phishing email, then hitting the unsubscribe -button, does just the opposite.
-It confirms to the spammer that this is indeed a working and monitored email address.
+It confirms to the spammer that this is indeed working and monitored email address.